 (C) The parties have

-five business seven days from signing to
+seven days from signing to reconsider the decisions made

-within five business seven days, the mediator shall
+business seven days, the mediator shall

-must send a copy of the written summary
+must send a copy of the written summary to the

-with a copy to the judge presiding over the case.
+a copy to the judge presiding over the case.

-(D) At the close of the case the mediator and the parties must complete the required
+(D) At the close of the case the mediator and the parties must

 evaluation forms.
 The mediator

-shall must submit the forms to the
+shall must submit the forms to

 along with a copy of the closing form, mediator's log, and the mediator's invoice.
 The